MITgcm/MITgcm/doc/getting_started/getting_started.rst

-MITgcm ``_RS`` variables are forced to be declared as ``real*4`` if CPP-flag :varlink:`REAL4_IS_SLOW` to is set to ``#undef`` in :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>`.
-(``_RS`` is a macro used in declaring real variables that, in principle, do not require double precision, and thus if declared as single precion use less memory.)
-However, this option is not recommended except for computational benchmarking or for testing the trade-off between memory footprint and model precision.
-To activate this option, *do not* make a change in :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>`;
-instead it can be switched on using the :filelink:`genmake2 <tools/genmake2>` command line option ``-use_r4``,  as done in some regression tests (see testing `results <https://mitgcm.org/testing-summary>`_ page tests with optfile suffix ``.use_r4``).
+MITgcm ``_RS`` variables are forced to be declared as ``real*4`` if CPP-flag :varlink:`REAL4_IS_SLOW` to is set to ``#undef`` in :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>` (``_RS`` is a macro used in declaring real variables that, in principle, do not require double precision, and thus if declared as single precision use less memory).
+However, this option is not recommended except for computational benchmarking or for testing the trade-off between memory footprint and model precision.  **Note: there is no need to edit** :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>`, since this option can be activated using the :filelink:`genmake2 <tools/genmake2>` command line option ``-use_r4``,  as done in some regression tests (see testing `results <https://mitgcm.org/testing-summary>`_ page tests with optfile suffix ``.use_r4``).